PotatoSol/EauClaireSalon/ReadMe.md

 ## Description

 _Allows a fictional hair salon to organize employees and their clients.
 Stylists are specialists, so each client belongs to a single stylist.
 Stylists have a hire date and their speciality.
-Clients have a stylist (required), and next appointment date._
+Clients have a stylist (required), and next appointment date_

 ## Setup/Installation Requirements